CSCfi/HPCS/quick-usage.md

 - Some input for the compute job.
 If you use the default job, talinx/jp2a, which generates ASCII art from bitmap files, this should be placed somewhere in `local/`.
 See `input_dir` in config.yaml.
 - The container you want to run computation on.
 For talinx/jp2, run `docker pull talinx/jp2a`.
 - `age` for decrypting the output
+- Previously, this repository stored some binaries as LFS objects.
+Now, the LFS budget has run out, so that doesn't work anymore.
+If you already have the required binaries in `client/container_preparation/input_logic/`, that if fine, but otherwise you need to supply in that directory `age` and `jq`. `tar` and `curl` were also stored there, but don't appear to be necessary.

 ## How to run